 Captain James Cook named the island White Island in 1769.
 The full Māori name is Te Puia o Whakaari – The Dramatic Volcano.
 The official NZ Gazetted name was changed to Whakaari/White Island in 1997.
 Whakaari/White Island is privately owned.
 In 1953 it was declared a private scenic reserve and has been the focus of tourism activities along with geological and ecological science.

-A sulphur mining venture began on the island in 1885; this was stopped abruptly in 1914 when part of the crater wall collapsed and a landslide destroyed the sulphur mine and miners' village; twelve lives were lost.
-The remains of buildings from another mining episode in the 1920's era are now a tourist attraction.
+A sulphur mining venture began on the island in 1885, but this stopped abruptly in 1914 when part of the crater wall collapsed, and a landslide destroyed the sulphur mine and miners' village.
+Ten lives were lost.
+Another relatively short-lived mining venture began in the 1920s and some of the buildings remain on the island to this day.

 GeoNet continuously remotely monitors volcanic activity with webcams, seismometers (earthquake activity), acoustic sensors (explosion airwave detection), UV spectrometers (SO2 emission rate) and GNSS (ground deformation).
 Stay in touch with activity here.

 A fatal explosive volcanic eruption from vents in the 1978/90 Crater Complex occurred at 2:11pm on Monday 9 December 2019.
 Tragically some visitors and guides on the island at the time were killed, and many injured.
 The eruption removed the crater lake, formed new vents and generated landslides into the active crater area.

 On 27 April a short-lived explosive eruption occurred in the evening.
 The surges from the blast deposited material over the Main Crater floor and onto some of the crater walls.
 The eruption excavated the floor of the 1978/90 Crater Complex by 13m and a new lake formed in 2018.

 In September 2016, for a short period of time, volcanic ash was passively emitted from a vent on the 2012 lava dome.